nareshtap/secret-santa/README.md

 # Secret Santa Application

-A robust Python application for automating Secret Santa assignments for your company or group.
+Python application for automating Secret Santa assignments for your company or group.

 ## Features